ag25-lgtm/Astrophotometry-Differential-Light-Curve/README.md

 $$\sigma_{\bar{F}} = \frac{\sqrt{\sum_{i=1}^{N} \sigma_{F_i}^2}}{N}$$

 where $\sigma_{\bar{F}}$ is the error on the mean flux for a given bin, $\sigma_{F_i}$ is the individual flux error of each measurement, and $N$ is the number of measurements in that bin.
-Since all frames were taken with fixed 60s exposures under similar observing conditions, the mean individual flux errors are expected to be fairly consistent within a bin, therefore an unweighted mean is reasonable.
+Since all frames were taken with fixed 60 s exposures under similar observing conditions, the individual flux errors within each bin were generally of similar magnitude.
+For the variable star, these ranged from \(0.0023\) to \(0.0037\), while for the check star they ranged from \(0.0030\) to \(0.0044\).
+An unweighted mean was therefore used to calculate the binned flux values.

 **NB:** when errors are approximately equal, this simplifies to the familiar $$\sigma_{\bar{F}} \approx \frac{\sigma_F}{\sqrt{N}}$$